 Her therapeutic music is influenced by the fusion of ancient sound traditions, classical music and modern lyrical structures, presenting a deep listening musical experience that leaves her audiences feeling transformed with the effect said to be lasting for weeks beyond the sessions.

 Tenille transitioned from an illustrious business career receiving awards recognised by the Prime Minister such as The Australian Leadership Award and her being selected by The Australian Financial Review as one of the top 100 Women of Influence.
 The Governor inducted her into the Western Australian Women's Hall of Fame, and she became a finalist in the Telstra Business Woman of the Year.

 She was also one of the top 3 in the Australian Institute of Management Excellence Awards.
 This was in recognition for her contribution to the community.

 During Tenille’s business career she has sat on some of Australia's most prestigious boards as a non-executive director, advising and governing multi- million-dollar organsations.

 Percussionist & Vocalist

-She has a deep love for world cultures and that including world music creating her unique blend of earthly sounds derived from the roots of her island home.
-She has performed on the world stage with highly regarded artists.
+January’s love for anthropology extends her deep love for world cultures and that including world music creating her unique blend of earthly sounds derived from the roots of her island home.

 DR STUART JAMES